fofapro/fapro/scripts/README.md

 **Notice:**
 - change **ELASTIC_PASSWORD** to you own password,
 - change **network.publish_host** to the server's public network ip address
-- modify the port mapping if you need
+- change the port mapping if you need

 Usage:
 ```shell